All Episodes

 Not really.

-And Tyler, you have to admit Arizona became a better place when In N Out came here.
+And Tyler, you have to admit, Arizona became a better place when In N Out came here.

-Good for them, by the way, opening up in and out in Tennessee.
+Good for them, by the way.

 That still kind of exists for people who are on the East Coast for the most part.